syncfusion-content/windowsforms-docs/WindowsForms/HubTile/FAQ/How-to-modify-HubTile-Image-Transition-direction-in-runtime.md

 ---
 layout: post
-title: How to modify HubTile Image Transition direction in runtime
+title: How to modify HubTile Image Transition direction in runtime | WindowsForms | Syncfusion
 description: How to modify HubTile Image Transition direction in runtime
 platform: WindowsForms
 control: HubTile